Sustainability Awards: Each Green Corner, Kalimah Salahuddin and Seamless Bay Area

 Green Building Award

 The new Marshall Medical Offices, located on the Kaiser Permanente Redwood City medical center campus, have been selected to receive the 2022 Green Building Award, cosponsored by Sustainable San Mateo County and the American Institute of Architects San Mateo County.
 The four-story, 382,300 square foot building opened in late April 2021, and offers over 30 departments in one convenient location, which reduces patient trips.
 Adjacent to downtown Redwood City, the building is scaled to the neighborhood, provides easy access to public transportation, and offers bicycle storage and changing rooms.
 Three levels of underground parking supply ample spaces including chargers for electric vehicles.
 Over 65 percent of the on-site, generated construction waste was diverted from the landfill, and the drought-resistant landscaping and irrigation systems yielded a 76 percent potable water use reduction.
 The building was designed using thermal comfort design principles, and interior furnishings are fabricated from recycled, low-emitting materials.
 Controlled lighting systems, natural lighting and natural ventilation promote well-being and improve air quality in public spaces.
 Soothing colors and art from local artists create a warm and inviting environment throughout the building.
 The Pediatrics Department features a large, colorful, child-friendly mural of the Seven Wonders of the World.
+Watch video.

 Owner: Kaiser Permanente.
 Architect: HOK Architects, San Francisco.
 Builder: Swinerton, Sacramento